friflo/Friflo.Json.Fliox/Engine/README.md

 - Entity `id`'s used in a scene are stable (permanent).
 So references to them are stable too.

-- Each entity must have only one parent so it must be included in only one `DataNode.children`.
+- Each entity must have only one parent so it must be included in only one `DatabaseEntity.children`.

 - When creating new entities in a scene the engine creates random `id`'s by default using `PidType.RandomPids`.